Advancing Carbon Credits in Mexico

 Reserve’s History in Mexico

-The Climate Action Reserve has expanded its programs and focus to support offset protocols and the development of a voluntary carbon market in Mexico over a decade.
+The Climate Action Reserve has expanded its programs and focus to support protocols and the development of a voluntary carbon market in Mexico over a decade.

 • 2008: Reserve signed an MOU with Mexico’s six border states, CA and PG&E to develop quantification and verification protocols for GHG reduction projects in Mexico